 Wetland conservation under the Ramsar Convention

 Since 1970, 35 percent of the world’s wetlands have disappeared.
-This is the alarming conclusion drawn by the Global Wetland Outlook, the global report on wetlands’ status.
-Natural wetlands are disappearing at an annual rate that is three times faster than that of natural forests.
+This is the alarming conclusion drawn by the Global Wetland Outlook, the global report on the status of wetlands.
+Natural wetlands are disappearing at an annual rate that is three times higher than that of natural forests .
 Also since 1970, 81 percent of animal and plant species reliant on freshwater wetlands have declined.
-The loss of wetlands and their biological diversity is largely driven by drainage and land-use change, extraction of water and other natural resources, infrastructure development, pressures from nutrients and pollutants, the spread of invasive alien species and the impacts of climate change.
+The loss of wetlands and their biological diversity is largely driven by drainage and land-use change, extraction of water and other natural resources, infrastructure development, pollution by nutrients and contaminants, the spread of invasive alien species and the impacts of climate change.

 The Ramsar Convention